-Dr. Robert E. Johnson is chancellor of the University of Massachusetts Dartmouth, a Tier 1 national research university providing a private college educational experience and public university value.
-Prior to his 2017 appointment, he was president of Becker College in Worcester, Massachusetts for seven years, leading the college’s evolution into an adaptive, nimble, and entrepreneurial institution that is a model for colleges and universities across the United States.
-His unyielding belief in higher education as a public good has led him to dedicate more than a quarter century to ensuring educational opportunity that transforms lives.
+Dr. Robert E. Johnson is chancellor of UMass Dartmouth, a national research university providing a private college educational experience and public university value.
+He has an unyielding belief in higher education as a public good has led him to dedicate his life to providing transformational educational opportunities.

-A thought leader and commentator on issues related to the future of work, Dr. Johnson believes higher education must foster in students an "Agile Mind" to develop divergent thinking skills, social and emotional intelligence, empathy, and entrepreneurial outlook that are the hallmarks of future success.
-By nurturing these uniquely human capacities that cannot be replicated by technology, this education provides the foundation for graduates to add value in a volatile, uncertain, complex, and ambiguous (VUCA) world.
+A thought leader and commentator on issues related to the future of work and education, Dr. Johnson believes students, through higher education, must develop divergent thinking skills, social and emotional intelligence, empathy, and an entrepreneurial outlook.
+These uniquely human capacities cannot be replicated by technology are the hallmarks of success in a volatile, uncertain, complex and ambiguous future

 A Detroit native, Dr. Johnson was inspired to attend Morehouse College by his late uncle Robert E. Johnson Jr., associate publisher and executive editor of JET Magazine and Morehouse classmate of Dr. Martin Luther King Jr. He encouraged Dr. Johnson’s commitment to service and transforming the next generation of leaders, influencing his fundamental belief that humanity and civility must be central to all we do.
 As educated and engaged citizens on a planet with more than seven billion people, we are privileged and thus have a social responsibility not only to leave the world better than we found it but to inspire the next generation of leaders.